wesslen/minimal-mistakes/_posts/2016-08-22-topic-networks.md

 The second dropdown highlights the communities detected in our algorithm.
 Play around with this menu.
 Using the topic names (zoom in with mouse scroll), can you interpret what the topic community seem to be?

-The three largest seems to be technology/computing, social issues and physical health issues.
+The three largest seems to be:
+1. Computing (gray, cluster 4)
+2. Social (green-blue, cluster 1)
+3. Health (yellow, cluster 2)

 What's unique about the smaller communities that are detected?
+Can you interpret them?